tingyuansen/The_Payne/README.md

 ## Dependencies
 * The spectral model and fitting routines require only Numpy and Scipy.
 * Routines to download and process APOGEE spectra require the [apogee](https://github.com/jobovy/apogee) package developed and maintained by Jo Bovy, and [Astropy](http://www.astropy.org/).
-* Training a new neural network requires [PyTorch](http://pytorch.org/) (no GPUs required).
+* Training a new neural network requires [PyTorch](http://pytorch.org/) (GPUs required).
-* I develop this package in Python 3 using Anaconda.
+* I develop this package in Python 3.6 using Anaconda.

 ## Licensing